 Which British bird Required a UK Law to Stop it Being Eaten as a Countryside Delicacy and its Eggs taken for Cooking?

-You can identify us by our pigeon-like size (about 30cm/12 inches in length), our black and white plumage, a glossy green back, a wispy crest on our head and rounded paddle-shaped wings used for flight.
+The lapwing can be identified by its size (about 30cm/12 inches in length), the black and white plumage, a glossy green back, a wispy crest on its head, its pee-wit call and the rounded paddle-shaped wings it uses for flight.

 It was clear why the numbers were in decline.
 In earlier times, not only were lapwing eggs taken for food but the bird itself was killed and eaten as a countryside delicacy.
 The consequences on the population was so severe that the British government passed the 1926 Protection of Lapwings Act that made it illegal to offer the bird for human consumption or willfully disturb its nest.
 Even so, during World War 11, its eggs were taken and turned into powder so that they could be consumed by soldiers on the front line.

 Their decline has continued to the present day as a result of the use of pesticides, loss of habitat and reduced food supplies.
 The lapwing population is now approximately 80 percent lower than it was back at the end of the 1950s.
 Today there are an estimated 200,000 birds breeding in Britain, with their numbers increasing to around 600,000 when lapwings from northern Europe arrive for winter.
 As a result, the species is on the “red list” of British endangered species.

 Arriving in California, I no longer had access to this dainty, beautifully plumaged bird.
 They are rarely seen on this side of the Atlantic except maybe as the occasional vagrant in New England and north-east Canada, blown there by bad weather.
 Its closest relative in North America is the widespread and common killdeer, which is also a member of the plover family, has similar feeding habits and also feigns injury to protect its nest.